top of page

 What don’t we know?

 Plenty of research has been and is being done on people’s experiences in the region.
 International literature on disaster and people’s response to it often mentions ‘resilience’.
-In the Groninger dossier, resilience has not yet been properly studied.
+In the Groninger case, resilience has not yet been properly studied.
 Further research on how the Groninger people prepare for new earthquakes and their consequences is also desired.

 3. Housing market and economic development